 When mapping traits onto Freshmarketer, you can send the custom audiences (that we made earlier using Segment Personas' UI) as a user attribute.
 That’s how we create persona-segmented heatmaps automatically using Segment!

-(To learn a lot more about Personas, you can reach out to us for a demo.)
+(To learn a lot more about Engage, you can reach out to us for a demo.)

-Once you’ve connected Segment to Freshmarketer, you can send the audiences you’ve created through Segment Personas to Freshmarketer as a user property.
+Once you’ve connected Segment to Freshmarketer, you can send the audiences you’ve created through Engage to Freshmarketer as a user property.